 Source: Portobello Mushroom Steaks

 Kathleen Henry‘s juicy Portobello Mushroom Steaks will satisfy your cravings and fill you up.
 Sautéed with onions, balsamic vinegar, mirin, and herbs, it’s savory and delicious.
 Serve these portobello mushroom steaks with a soup and salad for a complete meal.
-This the perfect choice for an Easter dinner for two, or you can double or triple the recipe if you’re looking to serve more guests.
+This is the perfect choice for an Easter dinner for two, or you can double or triple the recipe if you’re looking to serve more guests.

 8. Mini Stuffed Seitan Roasts With Instant Mushroom Gravy